AGENTS & TAXES

 Travel: Airfare, hotels

-Unusual Items: Appraisal, closing attorney fee, concessions, delivery fee, home warranty, notary, inspection, photography, referral fee, repairs on a listed property, staging, etc.
+Unusual Items: Appraisal, closing attorney fee, concessions, delivery fee, home warranty, notary, inspection, photography, referral fee, repairs on a listed property, etc.